apache/airflow/docs/howto/operator/gcp/gcs_to_gcs.rst

 Transfer data in Google Cloud Storage
 =====================================

-This page will show operators whose purpose is to copy data as part of the Google Cloud Service.
+The `Google Cloud Storage <https://cloud.google.com/storage/>`__ is used to store large data from various applications.
-Each of them has its own specific use cases, as well as limitations.
+There are several operators for whose purpose is to copy data as part of the Google CLoud Service.
+This page shows how to use these operators.

 Overview
 --------